 There are only almost no bioluminescent organisms in fresh water.
 So far only some insect larvae and one kind of limpet have been found to release light in fresh water.

 Fireflies or Lightning Bugs

 Probably the best known example of land organisms that exhibit bioluminescence is the firefly, also called a lightning bug.
-Fireflies are nocturnal beetles.
-There are about 2000 different species.
+Despite their name, fireflies are actually nocturnal beetles, not flies.
+About 2,000 different species exist.
 Their light-producing organs are located at the end of their bodies on the bottom of their abdomens.

 Fireflies generally release their light in a series of flashes.
 The flashes help fireflies find mates.
 They may also protect the insect by warning potential predators that the fireflies taste bad.
 In addition, scientists have discovered that the flashes may be used to attract prey.
 Some female fireflies can imitate the light flash pattern of the female of another firefly species.
 The male of the other species is attracted by the mating signal and is eaten by the attracting female.

 First firefly photo: Aspisoma sp., by gailhampshire, CC BY 2.0, via Wikimedia.org

 Second and third photo: The undersurface of a New Brunswick firefly photographed with and without flash, by Emmanuelm, CC BY 3.0, via Wikimedia.org